tumri/Newzer/README.md

 -----

-***Future Plans(2.0):***
+***Future Plans:***

-* The frontend should be reimplemented using Ember to cut down on page loads and provide a better UX.
-Alternatively, waiting for Turbolinks 3 and ActionCable may end up being a better option over redoing everything.
+* The frontend should be reimplemented using React.js and the backend should be reworked run as a simple API.

 * A voting system should be implemented so that "Featured" articles are automatically flagged as such after reaching a certain popularity threshold.